 The 5×5 workout was brought to the mainstream by two of the most famous bodybuilders, Bill Starr and Reg Park back in the 1970’s.
 Eventually Arnold Swarchenegger adopted it and integrated it into his routine.
 Once that happened, everybody started doing it!

-Since then there are been many alterations, modifications and variations to the 5×5 workout routine that these guys performed.
+Since then, there have been many alterations, modifications and variations to the 5×5 workouts that these guys performed.
 One of the aspects that I really like about Bill Starr’s 5×5 workout is the variation on intensity throughout the week.

 - Monday – heavy